Hi! I write about TV and other things (but mostly TV). Here are recent pieces (and conversations) I’d love you to check out!

 - This 2014 piece on “Outlander’s” revolutionary depiction of female (and male!) sexuality is one of my favorite things I’ve ever written.
 A couple years ago, executive producer Ron Moore and I talked about sex-scene cliches that we can’t stand.
 From 2017: I talked to the stars of “Outlander” and also Moore about the show’s evolution over time.

-Here’s a long feature on the production of “Friday Night Lights.”
-I visited the set in Austin in Season 1 and wrote many stories about how they made the show and how that influenced the intimacy of its vibe.
+Here’s a long 2007 feature on the production of “Friday Night Lights.”
+I visited the set in Austin way back in Season 1, and was moved and delighted to write about the way they shot the show and how that influenced the intimacy of its vibe.
 To this day, that long FNL feature is one of my favorite things I’ve ever gotten to do.
-All my FNL coverage is here.
 Texas Forever.

-Speaking of podcasts, “Talking TV with Ryan and Ryan” is over – if you ever listened, thank you.
+By the way, I used to be half of a podcast duo: “Talking TV with Ryan and Ryan” is over – and if you ever listened, thank you.
 And you can still listen, if it’s new to you.
 It usually consisted of Ryan McGee and I blathering about whatever shows we were into (or not into) at that moment in time.
 Sometimes the podcasts contain interviews with actors and TV writers.
 (You can search the podcast’s site for show names.)
 This podcast (which is also on iTunes) may just be in your wheelhouse.

 Comedy is so good in recent years that I wrote a big piece in 2016 about how half-hour shows are crushing it even more than drama (it’s good to live in a world in which half-hours as varied as “Atlanta,” “One Day at a Time,” “Brooklyn Nine-Nine” and “The Good Place” are so consistently excellent).
 More raves!
 “Killjoys” is my sci-fi jam and “Killing Eve” is amazing.
 As previously stated, I am a megafan of “Jane the Virgin.”
 Oh, also, “Black-ish!”
 (And more “Black-ish”!)